5ynergy/bandwagon/README.md

 We learned that separation of tasks for project members is crucial in full-stack development.
 We learned a lot about effective back-end and front-end management, how to effectively use frameworks to create a great user experience easily, and how to implement the Model-View-Controller framework when it came to organizing our server and back-end.
 This was a truly fun project to create, and we can't wait to see what's in store for the future.

 ## Installation

 - Make your way to your GitHub.com profile.
 - Clone the repository via download, SSH, or your preferred method.
 - Npm install all required dependencies, and change your relevant database connection information.
-- Run the server and connect to local host.
+- Run the server using npm run dev and connect to local host.
 - Feel free to make any edits and changes!

 Happy coding!

 ## Usage